MattMackreth/Raindrops/README.md

 To use the function you will need to import it from the RaindropsMain.py file into a new python file and call it with convert_number(n) where n is any number.

+Alternatively the file RaindropsUserInput.py allows the user to input number and have the raindrops function performed on it.